 Assortment of Videos

-I really love Marianne De Dijk’s stuff, here is a link to one of her videos on her website where her father tells her something she didn’t do that he was upset about, I found what transpired moving.
+We really love Marianne De Dijk’s style of teaching.
+Here is a link to one of her videos on her website where her father tells her something she didn’t do, that he was upset about, I found what transpired moving.

 Roleplays between parent and child with some explanations.
 30 mins NVC